ktownsend-personal/RetroPhone/README.md

 Free for anyone to copy from.
 I live by the motto "inspire, not require" as much as I can.

-This hobby project is to make a few old phones interactive for my retro room so that visitors can experience old-school landline phones without having to buy phone service.
+This is a hobby project to make a few old phones interactive for my retro room so that visitors can experience old-school landline phones without having to buy phone service.

-There is a lot of info in this README, but also some useful stuff like my schematic and some reference materials in the [docs folder](docs/README.md).
+There is a lot of info in this README, but also some useful stuff in the [docs folder](docs/README.md) like my schematic and some reference materials.
+Many of the folders also have their own README file.

 <p float="left">
   <a href="docs/modules and chips.jpg"><img src="docs/modules and chips.jpg" width="49%" /></a>